NoodleOfDeath/react-native-screen-time-api/README.md

 # React Native Screen Time API <!-- omit in toc -->

+Access the Screen Time API for iOS and Wellbeing API for Android (coming soon).

 ## Table of Contents <!-- omit in toc -->

 - [Installation](#installation)